Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- ![[Pasted image 20230207231158.png|300]]
 		- Examples
 			- A signaling neuron communicates with a target neuron by releasing small molecules called neurotransmitters into the space between the two cells (synapse)
+				- One example of a neurotransmitter is serotonin
 	- ![[Pasted image 20230207231408.png|300]]
 - Some affect how body proceses drugs.
 Others can maintain balance, control how the pupil dialates, etc
 - When something goes wrong, the result can be a disease like cancer or diabetes